Classic Italian Beef Pot Roast

 - Place pancetta (or bacon, if using) under or next to the seared pot roast in the Dutch oven pot.
 Place the reserved vegetables from the marinade around the meat (you can also push some under the meat too).
 Pour over the reduced braising liquid, cover with a sheet of parchment paper so that it nearly touches the meat, and cover tightly with lid.

-- Place pot into 300 degree (F) oven, checking after 15 to 20 minutes to ensure it is very slowly simmering (not simmering too quickly)–reduce heat by 10 to 15 degrees if it is.
-Braise the roast for 2.5 to 3.5 hours, turning it once halfway through the braising time.
+- Place pot into the oven, checking after 15 to 20 minutes to ensure it is very slowly simmering (not simmering too quickly).
+Reduce heat by 10°F to 15°F if simmering too quickly.
+Braise the roast for 2½ to 3½ hours, turning it once halfway through the braising time.

 - Meanwhile, squeeze the garlic cloves out of the head of garlic, and smash into a paste using a fork.
 Pull apart the pancetta.
 Tear into small shreds, and add this to the sauce along with the smashed garlic.

-- Remove kitchen string from pot roast, and carve on an angle to produce 1/2-thick slices, and serve with sauce.
+- Remove kitchen string from pot roast, and carve on an angle to produce ½-thick slices, and serve with sauce and mashed potatoes.

 Tips for Success: